-Notice that the deadline for submission of requests for oral presentation and overall registration is on Friday June 30.
+Deadline for submission of requests for oral presentation and overall registration will be announced in 2024.

-The aim of this yearly meeting is to provide a platform for junior scientist and PhD students to present new – unpublished- results of their scientific work.
-Subjects that fall within the scope of the meeting include nutritional epidemiology, and preclinical and clinical human nutrition research and molecular nutrition.
+The aim of this yearly meeting is to provide a platform for junior scientist and PhD students to present new, unpublished results of their scientific work.
+Subjects that fall within the scope of the meeting include nutritional epidemiology, preclinical and clinical human nutrition research, and molecular nutrition.
 In view of this multidisciplinary approach, the meeting provides an excellent opportunity for networking, inspiration and maintaining existing collaborations and friendships between Dutch nutrition science groups.
 Since the meeting is about sharing of knowledge, senior scientists active in nutritional science in the Netherlands are strongly encouraged to have one or more of their PhD student present their work at this meeting.

-As new – unpublished – work will be presented during this meeting, no abstracts will be available or published, and we would like to kindly ask you not to disseminate (twitter, blogs) or record any of the results presented.
+As new – unpublished – work will be presented during this meeting, no abstracts will be available or published, and we would like to kindly ask you not to disseminate (e.g. on social media) or record any of the results presented.
 The atmosphere of the meeting is sharing novel information in a secure setting.